 Synonyms: mucopolysaccharidosis type IVA (galactosamine-6-sulfatase deficiency); mucopolysaccharidosis type IVB (beta-galactosidase deficiency)

 Affected children have normal intelligence and usually survive well into adulthood.
-Two forms are recognised:
+Two forms are recognised based on the enzyme deficiency:

-- Type A: deficiency of the enzyme galactosamine-6-sulfatase causing faulty degradation of keratan sulfate (KS) with glycosaminoglycan (GAG) deposits in the body tissues.
-Keratan sulfate is excreted in large amounts in urine.
+- Type A: deficiency of the enzyme galactosamine-6-sulfatase causing faulty degradation of glycosaminoglycans (GAGs), keratan sulfate (KS) and chondroitin sulfate (CS) which accumulate in various body tissues.
+KS is excreted in large amounts in urine.

-- Type B: deficiency of the enzyme beta-galactosidase.
+- Type B: deficiency of the enzyme beta-galactosidase with accumulation of KS in various body tissues.
 The phenotype is milder than in type A.

 A genetic defect has been identified in the N-acetyl-galactosamine-6-sulfate sulfatase (GALNS gene) in Morquio's syndrome type IVA or beta-galactosidase (GLB1 gene) in Morquio's syndrome type IVB.
-The catabolism of chondroitin 6-sulfate is also affected by the GALNS gene defect,
+There is remarkable genetic heterogeneity with 180 mutations described for the GALNS gene responsible for different levels of reduction in enzyme production.
+Likewise, several mutations have been described for GLB1 gene.

 - The incidence is unknown but estimates have ranged from 1 case per 75,000 people in Northern Ireland to 1 case per 200,000 people in British Columbia.